INTO-CPS-Association/DTaaS/docs/bugs.md

+# Few issues in the Software

 ## Some limitations

-* The complete DTaaS software requires multiple docker containers and one client website.
+- The complete DTaaS software requires multiple docker containers and one client website.
 All of these can work together only on a server with a proper domain name.
 The complete application does not work on localhost.

 ## Third-Party Software

-We use third-party software which have certain known issues.
+- We use third-party software which have certain known issues.
 Some of the issues are listed below.

 ### ML Workspace